-A minor in materials science and engineering requires the completion of 15 credits with a minimum grade of C- in all courses.
+A minor in materials science requires the completion of 15 credits with a minimum grade of C- in all courses.
 MSEG 302 is a required course, and the remaining may be drawn from a wide variety of materials science, engineering, physics, and chemistry courses up to the 600-level.
 All courses used to fulfill the requirements of the minor must be approved by a materials science advisor.
 A listing of commonly offered courses is maintained by the Chair of the Materials Science and Engineering Department.
 Other materials courses may be approved as appropriate.
-For further information, contact Professor Ismat Shah at 302-831-1618; Ismat@udel.edu
+For further information, contact the Materials Science and Engineering Department at 302-831-2062.